-Most PDF Grants are offered for general operating support (with the exception of the De Colores Rapid Response Fund), and those grants are our priority.
+All Community Organizing PDF Grants are offered for general operating support, and those grants are our priority.
 We believe that the people on the ground know how best to spend the money.

 Organizations without Tax-Exempt (501c3) Status:

 It is not necessary to have tax-exempt status to apply for a PDF grant.
 However, all grant funds must be used only to support activities that further the exempt purposes and activities of PDF, and grant recipients must submit reports to PDF as required by the grant contract.